-Students have a choice of three cost-effective meal plans providing 19, 14 or 10 meals per week.
-The 19-meal plan provides three meals per day Monday through Friday, with brunch and dinner on Saturday and Sunday.
-The 14meal plan provides any combination of 14 meals per week.
-The 10-meal plan offers students any combination of 10 meals per week.
-Meals are not served during vacation periods.
-All freshmen living in University housing must participate in the 19-meal plan during the entire freshman year.
-Upperclass residents living in Driscoll, Leahy, Redington and Gavigan Halls must participate in one of the three University meal plans.
-Meal plan participation is optional for upperclass residents of Mulberry Plaza, Madison Square and Linden Plaza and the University houses and for commuters and students living in private housing.
-Discounted meal tickets are available for guests and students wishing additional flexibility.
+Students have a choice of three cost-effective meal plans that provide unlimited, 14 or 10 meals per week.

+- The unlimited meal plan provides an unlimited number of meals per day in our Fresh Food Company Monday through Friday, with brunch and dinner on Saturday and Sunday. - The 14-meal plan provides any combination of 14 meals per week, not to exceed 3 meal swipes per day. - The 10-meal plan offers students any combination of 10 meals per week, not to exceed 3 meal swipes per day.

+All freshmen living in University housing must participate in the unlimited meal plan during the entire freshman year.
+Upperclass students living in Driscoll, Leahy, Redington, Condron and Gavigan Halls must participate in one of the three meal plans.
+Meal plan participation is optional for upperclass residents of Mulberry Plaza, Madison Square, Linden Plaza or one of the University houses, as well as for students residing off campus.